brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 * Mounting research suggests vitamin D deficiency may actually be a major cause of influenza.
 People with the lowest vitamin D levels reported having significantly more colds or cases of the flu
 * Scientific review confirms vitamin D optimization boosts immunity and cuts rates of cold and flu.
 Among people vitamin D blood levels below 10 ng/mL, taking a supplement cut risk of respiratory infection by 50 percent
 * To prevent influenza in one person, 40 people must receive the flu vaccine whereas one case of the flu can be prevented for every 33 people taking vitamin D.
-* If you’re severely vitamin D deficient, vitamin D supplementation is 10 times more effective than the flu vaccine
+* If you’re severely vitamin D deficient, vitamin D supplementation is 10 times more effective than the flu vaccine.
 * Dr. John Cannell, founder of the Vitamin D Council, was one of the first to introduce the idea that vitamin D deficiency may actually be an underlying CAUSE of influenza.

 Dr. Cannell’s [hypothesis](https://articles.mercola.com/sites/articles/archive/2017/02/27/vitamin-d-better-than-flu-vaccine.aspx#_edn1) was initially published in the journal Epidemiology and Infection in 2006.
 It was subsequently followed up with another [study](https://virologyj.biomedcentral.com/articles/10.1186/1743-422X-5-29) published in the Virology Journal in 2008.